NASA warns as huge asteroid to move past Earth today

 However, the asteroid is in all likelihood to be safely away from Earth, the NASA stated.

-According to NASA, the biggest asteroid expected to approach Earth in the next six months, which is having a diameter of 820 metre.
+According to NASA, the biggest asteroid expected to approach Earth in the next six months, which is having a diameter of 820 metres.

 This mammoth space rock will approach Earth at a distance of 4.3 million kilometres on November 29, and has designated H value of 19.3, which cuts it out from NASA-CNEOS' PHA classification list.